sofiateeriaho/FraudDetectionProject/README.md

 The primary goal is to minimize the loss function, this can be done with the increasing and decreasing of different weights.

+Advantages:
+- Less inclined to over-fitting low dimensional datasets
+- Can interpret model coefficients as indicators of feature importance

+Disadvantages:
+- Assumption of linearity between the dependent variable and the independent variables

 ## Deep Learning

 ### Scaling